algolia/shipjs/website/guide/useful-config.md

 ## Schedule your release

-At Part 1, by running `yarn release:prepare`, you get a PR for next release.
+At Part 1, by running `yarn run release`, you get a PR for next release.
 What if you even automate this?

-You can configure your CI to run periodically `yarn release:prepare`.
+You can configure your CI to run periodically `yarn run release`.

 ```yml
 version: 2